 Techniques for Maintaining Discipline

-• Strict Adherence to Rules: Following the system’s rules meticulously without deviating based on emotions or market noise.
+- Strict Adherence to Rules: Following the system’s mathematical rules meticulously without deviating based on external headlines or economic forecasts.

-• Routine and Structure: Establishing consistent trading routines that reinforce disciplined behavior.
+- Routine and Structure: Establishing consistent trading routines that reinforce disciplined, non-discretionary behavior.

 Backtesting and Optimization: Refining Trading Systems